neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 ## Changing your email

 If you've signed up with a social or partner login and now want to change your email &#8212; for example, you previously signed up using a work-based social account and now want to use your personal email &#8212; you can make this change under **Account Settings** &#8594; **Profile**.
+Or follow this direct link: [change email](https://console.neon.tech/app/settings/profile?modal=change_email)

 You will get a notification email to confirm this change.
 Once confirmed, you will be logged out of Neon.
 Log back in with your new email, and use this email going forward.